 The Distinguished Research Award (DRA) is a prestigious faculty award designed to recognize outstanding achievements in research by three University of Utah faculty each year.
 This prestigious research award provides the faculty member with a $10,000 grant to pursue research and/or creative pursuits and recognition at the UofU Commencement.
-Nominees are evaluated on the impact and significance of their career research or scholarly work to their field, as well as to the improvement and enrichment of the human condition (see the "Nominee Evaluation Criteria" section of this webpage for full details.)
+Nominees are evaluated on the impact and significance of their career research or scholarly work to their field, as well as to the improvement and enrichment of the human condition (see the "Review Process and Evaluation Criteria" section of this webpage for full details.)
 Nominations are accepted once per academic year.

 Required Nomination Materials

 - Letter of Nomination (three-page maximum, single-spaced, PDF Format ONLY)

 The Letter of Nomination should speak to the nominee's: